 Thus, you might find the some cities named similarly, although they are in different provinces.
 Just because the Western alphabet lists the same spelling for their names, does not mean they are different cities.
 Instead, China has four intonations in its speech and although a name might be spelled similarly according to Western alphabets, doesn’t mean they are pronounced or called the same.
 They can easily have different characters and intonations and this can change the meaning of the word, entirely.

-Trip Planning Websites
+Trip Planning Websites for China

 Just as each country has their favorite travel or hotel booking sites, so does China.
 Ctrip is China’s biggest travel planning search engine.
 Similar to Expedia, Orbitz and Kayak , you can book everything you need in China from flights, railway tickets, car and driver services and day tours.
 They are so big that recently, they acquired Skyscanner.